angelolu/angelolu.github.io/index.md

   <section markdown="1">
 Since learning Java, I've also worked with C++, C#, Python and Javascript at a proficient level.
 With my familiarity with Java, I was a passionate native Android developer for several years.
 With project experience using Javascript and JQuery, however, I'm now experimenting with React and PWAs that run on (almost) any device.

-Recently, I worked at Cisco Meraki on the hardware team doing Software Platform Engineering where I worked on embedded bootloaders and kernels for upcoming networking products.
+I worked at Cisco Meraki on the hardware team doing Software Platform Engineering where I worked on embedded bootloaders and kernels for upcoming networking products.
 Seeing a new PCBA finally boot using a bootloader I’d built was hugely satisfying.

 I was intimately involved in implementing various security technologies that relied on peripherals including trust anchors, so communication busses were of upmost interest.
 I validated SPI, UART, I2C and PCIe busses, among others, powering everything from Serial EEPROMs to PCIe ethernet controllers, both through internal (software) and external (electrical characteristics) means.
 Notably, I have experience using JTAG tools to debug Intel x86 processors in the server and mobile product families, certain ARM processors and Microchip FPGAs.
 </section>